cortex-js/compute-engine/src/docs/guide-assumptions.md

 ## Scoped Assumptions

-When an assumption is made, it is only valid in the current scope.
+When an assumption is made, it is applicable to the current scope and all subsequent scopes.
+Scopes "inherit" assumptions from their parent scopes.

+When exiting a scope, with `ce.popScope()`, all assumptions made in that scope are forgotten.

 **To temporarily define a series of assumptions**, create a new scope.